Cochineal + Indigo + WalnutRegular price $22.00 Save $-22.00

 All wool shrinks differently.
 Felting occurs naturally during the dyeing process, giving the wool a lovely soft hand.

 I will cut to the size ordered.
 If you order 1 yard, it will be one piece of wool.
-If you'd like me to cut the yard into fat quarters or fat eighths, message me rather than ordering 4 fat quarters (which will cost $88, rather than the discounted $80).
+If you'd like me to cut the yard into fat quarters or fat eighths, please message me.

 I use only natural dyes that have a proven track record for being color fast.
 Like all fabric that has been dyed, however, prolonged exposure to direct sunlight will cause fading (think of those south-facing display windows we see with faded clothing).